Skip to content

 for var_y in var_mk_arr:

-if not self.is_neighbor(var_name, var_y, var_mk_set):
+if not self.is_neighbor(var, var_y, var_mk_set):

-neighbor_bool_arr[var_y] = 0
+neighbor_bool_arr[var_y] = False

-# remove all variables that are not neighbors
+# Remove all variables that are not neighbors

 neighbors = np.flatnonzero(neighbor_bool_arr)